1. Before You Decide

 Now that you have all the information, you can make the last important travel arrangements.
 Apply for the visa in time to avoid travel stress close to your departure.

 For every trip abroad, you need special health insurance to avoid worrying about the costs of medical care overseas.
 It is also advisable to have travel insurance.

 6. Changing Accommodation

-Even though our program coordinators try to inform you well enough our types of accommodation, your expectations might not be met and you are not content with it.
-Our tip: Before you decide to move by yourself, get in touch with the coordinator and talk about possible other accommodations.
+Even though our program coordinators try to inform you well enough about our types of accommodation, your expectations might not be met and you are not content with it.
+Our tip: Before you decide to move by yourself, get in touch with the coordinator, and talk about possible other accommodations.
 Volunteers, who decide to move independently, need to cover the additional costs by themselves.

 7. Changing the Project